learn-compsci/mathematical-techniques/content/Unit 1.md

 In general: We can move a $\neg$ further to the right past a quantifer by changing it from a $\forall$ to a $\exists$, and vice versa.

-So for example, the following are equivalent:
+So for example, all of the following are equivalent:

 1. $\neg \big( \exists x, \forall y, \exists z (P(x, y, z)) \big)$
 2. $\forall x, \neg \big(\forall y, \exists z (P(x, y, z)) \big)$